It’s a good practice to use CloudFormation’s DeletionPolicy

 Wrap up

-Finally, I want to give a shout-out to Hala Al Aali for asking me about this in the Testing Serverless Architectures [8] course’s forum.
+Finally, I want to thank Hala Al Aali for asking me about this in my Testing Serverless Architectures [8] course.

-It’s a common problem that many students have come across.
+Many students have encountered this common problem.
 I hope this article has helped you.
 If you want to learn more about building serverless applications for the real world, check out my upcoming workshops [9].

 Links